ippontech/blog-usa/posts/distributed-tracing-with-xray.md

     ```

-Please checkout this [blog](https://blog.ippon.tech/deploytoecswithgithubaction/) on how to deploy a spring boot microservice on Amazon ECS using Github Actions
+Please checkout this [blog](https://blog.ippon.tech/deploytoecswithgithubaction/) on how to deploy a Spring Boot microservice on Amazon ECS using Github Actions.

 # View and Analyse the tracing data on AWS X-Ray Console
 X-Ray console uses trace data sent by the X-Ray daemon to generate a detailed service graph.
 The service graph can shows the client, front-end service, and backend services.

-In this example we are tracing the client requests as they travel through the application which is composed by 2 microservices
+In this example we are tracing the client requests as they travel through the application which is comprised of 2 microservices:

 ![02](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/02/X-Ray-console.png)

 The console provides a filter expression language for filtering requests, and services based on data in request headers, response status, and indexed fields on the tracing data.

-The service graph helps identify bottlenecks, latency spikes as shown in the example bellow where we introduced a latency on the first microservice.
+The service graph helps identify bottlenecks and latency spikes as shown in the example bellow where we introduced a latency on the first microservice:

 ![03](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/02/X-Ray-console2.png)

-It also identify services where errors are occurring
+It also identify services where errors are occurring:

 ![04](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/02/X-Ray-console3.png)

-Exception logs are also available
+Exception logs are also available:

 ![05](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/02/X-Ray-console4.png)

 More details on the AWS X-Ray console can be found [here](https://docs.aws.amazon.com/xray/latest/devguide/xray-console.html)

 # Conclusion
-AWS X-Ray integrate natively with other AWS Services to increase the visibility on your Architecture, the [AWS X-Ray agent can also be run locally](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-local.html) if some pieces of the application is deployed on-premises.
+AWS X-Ray integrates natively with other AWS Services to increase the visibility of your architecture.
+The [AWS X-Ray agent can also be run locally](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-local.html) if some pieces of the application is deployed on-premises.

 AWS X-Ray always encrypts traces at rest, and can also be configured to use AWS Key Management Service (AWS KMS) for compliance requirement like PCI and HIPAA.